 Another option, without changing Ambient Brightness, is to manually adjust the Exposure setting as shown here:

-The next three images show the same space which has been further developed; windows and lighting fixtures have been added.
+The next three images show the same space which has been further developed; windows and interior lighting fixtures have been added.
 The first image explores the appearance of darker walls and the third has a lighter option.
 The second image applies an adjustment to the visual transmittance (Tvis) of the glazing to reduce solar heat gain, resulting in a slightly darkened fenestration.

 Visual transmittance adjusted for glazing

-Plenum and Shaft Spaces
+Plenum and shaft spaces

 Another lighting scenario that you may encounter is when you’re exploring plenum spaces in Enscape.
 There are situations, for example, where the linked architectural model may contribute to a scene that can be difficult to view at times.
-We will look at one such example and introduce a time saving option.
+We will look at one such example and introduce a time-saving option.

-In the following image, with the Enscape settings completely reset to default, this is what we see in a plenum space filled with pipes, ducts and structural elements.
+In the following image, with the Enscape settings completely reset to default, this is what we see in a plenum space filled with pipes, ducts, and structural elements.
 In some cases, it is way too dark!